caffeineGMT/Algorithm/docs/Built-inClass.md

 - `public Set<K> keySet()`
   - Returns a Set view of the keys contained in this map.
 The set is backed by the map, so changes to the map are reflected in the set, and vice-versa.
 If the map is modified while an iteration over the set is in progress (except through the iterator's own remove operation), the results of the iteration are undefined.
 The set supports element removal, which removes the corresponding mapping from the map, via the Iterator.remove, Set.remove, removeAll, retainAll, and clear operations.
 It does not support the add or addAll operations.
 - `public Set<Map.Entry<K,​V>> entrySet()`

   - Returns a Set view of the mappings contained in this map.
 The set is backed by the map, so changes to the map are reflected in the set, and vice-versa.
 If the map is modified while an iteration over the set is in progress (except through the iterator's own remove operation, or through the setValue operation on a map entry returned by the iterator) the results of the iteration are undefined.
 The set supports element removal, which removes the corresponding mapping from the map, via the Iterator.remove, Set.remove, removeAll, retainAll and clear operations.
 It does not support the add or addAll operations.
   - [document for entry](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Map.Entry.html)

+- `public V remove(Object key)`
+  Removes the mapping for the specified key from this map if present.

 # TreeNode